-Sometimes when it’s silent and I take a deep breath and close my eyes, I’m haunted by the two of them.
+Sometimes when it’s silent, I take a deep breath and close my eyes.
+And I’m haunted by the two of them together.
 I see their bodies, like hazy silhouettes in my mind.
 I imagine them in the darkness, their movements in the shadow of a bedroom light, dull and fleshy and mechanical.

 Sometimes I wonder how it happened, the two of them.
-If it was a week night, and they were both feeling their own loneliness like a metal blanket over their shoulders.
+If it was a weeknight, and they were both feeling their own loneliness ache on their shoulders.
+If they were drunk.

-I wonder if they were rushed or hurried because they could taste the guilt on each other’s mouths.
+I wonder if they were rushed because they could taste the guilt on one another’s mouths.

 I wonder if he closed his eyes.
 If when he brushed back a strand of her hair, he faltered, because the image of me was unmistakable on her face.